hashicorp/terraform-provider-aws/website/docs/r/workspaces_directory.html.markdown

 * `subnet_ids` - (Optional) The identifiers of the subnets where the directory resides.
 * `tags` – (Optional) A map of tags assigned to the WorkSpaces directory.
 * `self_service_permissions` – (Optional) The permissions to enable or disable self-service capabilities.
+* `creation_properties` - (Optional) Default attributes to set upon the creation of a WorkSpaces WorkSpace.

 `self_service_permissions` supports the following: